Ableton Operator and AMS Files

-I had never used AMS files until after listening to the AfroDJMac podcast featuring Francis Prève.
+I had never used AMS files until after listening to Brian Funk’s podcast featuring Francis Prève.
 Listening to the discussion on these files piqued my interest, so I decided to check it out.

 It’s well worth having a listen to episode #98 where Francis and Brian talk about AMS files.
 In short, they provide the option to export user designed waveform meta data from Operator, which can be used in other instruments such as Simpler or Sampler.
 I will refer to Sampler for the rest of the post but you could use Simpler if you prefer.

 1. Open a new Ableton Live set, create a MIDI track and drop in Operator

 2. Click on the oscillator option and draw in a user designed waveform, adding harmonics to create your own sound (a type of synthesis known as Additive Synthesis, check out Francis Prève’s explanation covering this here).

 3. Right click on the Waveform Editor and select the Export AMS option.

 4. A file containing meta data on the waveform is saved to User Library/Samples/Waveforms.
 Rename the file to something meaningful

 AMS files are text based so presumably these could be handcrafted.
 For those familiar with some form of programming, it could be taken a step further by writing an app with a function(s) that randomly generate AMS files for you.

 A kind of additive synthesis AMS lottery app?!